With the Mimer CrossPatch option, radios can be connected together for a short time or for a longer period.

 Mimer CrossPatch is an option that gives the operator the ability to Patch (cross connect) two or more radios together.
 This can be used for example as a connection of radio channels in different frequency bands or a connection of an analogue channel and a digital talk group.

-CrossPatch helps migration from old to new technology when all users don’t have to change radio units at the same time.
+CrossPatch helps migration from old to new technology since all users don’t have to change radio units at the same time.
 It is also convenient at for example a rescue site were fire men use one simplex channel on site and another for calling home to base.
-These two can be cross patched and the coverage area become
+These two can be cross patched and the coverage area become totally different.

 Up to eight radios can be in the same patch.
 Each operator can make up to four patches at the same time.
-More with SoftRadio XL.
+Even more with SoftRadio XL.